Restorable Shortest Path Tiebreaking for Edge-Faulty Graphs: Replacement Path Tiebreaking Schemes

 Consistency is important for many reasons; it is worth explicitly pointing out the following two: \begin{itemize} \item As is well known, in any graph $G = (V, E)$ one can find a subtree that preserves all $\{s\} \times V$ distances.
 Consistency gives a natural converse to this statement: if one selects shortest paths using a consistent tiebreaking scheme and then overlays the $\{s\} \times V$ shortest paths, one gets a tree.

 \item It is standard to encode the shortest paths of a graph $G$ in a \emph{routing table} -- that is, a matrix indexed by the vertices of $G$ whose $(i, j)^{th}$ entry holds the vertex ID of the next hop on an $i \leadsto j$ shortest path.
 For example, the standard implementation of the Floyd-Warshall shortest path algorithm outputs shortest paths via a routing table of this form.
+Many routing tables in practice work similarly; for example, routing tables for the Internet typically encode only the next hop on the way to the destination.
 Once again, consistency gives a natural converse: if one selects shortest paths in a graph using consistent tiebreaking, then it is possible to encode these paths in a routing table. \end{itemize}

-Since our goal is to study tiebreaking under edge faults, we introduce the following extended definition: \begin{definition} [Replacement Path Tiebreaking Schemes] In a graph $G = (V, E)$, a \emph{replacement path tiebreaking scheme (RPTS)} is a function of the form $\pi(s, t \mid F)$, where $s, t \in V$ and $F \subseteq E$.
-The requirement is that, for any fixed set of failing edges $F$, the two-parameter function $\pi(\cdot, \cdot \mid F)$ is a shortest path tiebreaking scheme in the graph $G \setminus F$. \end{definition}
+Since our goal is to study tiebreaking under edge faults, we introduce the following extended definition: \begin{definition} [$f$-Replacement Path Tiebreaking Schemes] In a graph $G = (V, E)$, an \emph{$f$-replacement path tiebreaking scheme ($f$-RPTS)} is a function of the form $\pi(s, t \mid F)$, where $s, t \in V$ and $F \subseteq E, |F| \le f$.
+The requirement is that, for any fixed set of failing edges $F$ of size $|F| \le f$, the two-parameter function $\pi(\cdot, \cdot \mid F)$ is a shortest path tiebreaking scheme in the graph $G \setminus F$. \end{definition}